Somerset House Conference (painting): Painting

 The painting bears a signature of Spanish painter Juan Pantoja de la Cruz and is dated 1594, but both signature and date are thought to be false.
 The painter is unknown but may be Flemish, possibly John De Critz (the Elder).
 The room depicted is likely to be an interior in Old Somerset House (rebuilt from 1775).

 The work includes portraits of the 11 government representatives, each seated in an elaborate chair of estate to either side of a long rectangular table covered by a fine oriental carpet of the so-called Holbein carpet type, a common object of luxury to display in Jacobean portraiture.
 In front of Robert Cecil are a pewter ink-pot, a quill and a piece of paper.
 Leaded window behind the sitters reveals a courtyard with shrubs.
 The tapestries on the walls to either side bear the date 1560, and there are rushes on the floor.

+The Spanish ambassadors were lodged at Somerset House, and the painting may represent the Council Chamber in the east of wing of its main quadrangle, the view from window conforming with plans of the demolished palace.

 Depicted on the right side of the table are the five English delegates representing James I; in order of precedence, from the window: